 The report is a collection of case studies focusing on environmental defenders in countries of the former Soviet space and the United States.

-In each of the cases highlighted, groups or individual activists and threatened, maligned, and harassed for protecting the environment in the community where they live.
+In each of the cases highlighted, groups or individual activists are threatened, maligned, and harassed for protecting the environment in the community where they live.
 Government bodies, corporations, and those working for them use whatever leverage they can find, usually with resources far greater than those available to the environmental defender, to try to stop them from their work.

 The reported cases reveal an alarming trend of violence and intimidation targeting environmentalists, despite provisions of the international human rights law designed to protect them.